In The Fear Bubble, former sniper Ant Middleton climbs Everest with little preparation and lots of close shaves.

 Is it similar to First Man In?

 Both books exude a spirit of adventure, courage and personal achievement.
 Whereas First Man In is more biographical, The Fear Bubble is more focused around one main event.
-The writing in the latter also feels a lot more stylised:
+The writing in the latter also feels a lot more sophisticated:

 I took a few rapid, light puffs of my cigar and heard it crackle into life between my fingers.
 The smoke that licked the back of my throat was rich and smooth, almost spicy.”

-The Fear Bubble is compulsively readable.
+The Fear Bubble is very readable.
 That springs from a mix of simple but narrative language, and Middleton’s plain-speaking about his own emotions and judgments on others (pretty much as he is on TV).

 Its life coaching advice is convincing and heart-felt, and is easy to put into practice.
 For non-mountaineers, the adventure story that underpins the coaching is nicely done, too.
 There’s plenty of background into the Everest climbing community, and what such an expedition involves (and how it feels).